jollygreenegiant/RangersStats/README.md

 ### Testing
 The app has basic unit tests for two of its ViewModels.
 The `PlayerDetailsViewModel` is essentially just a wrapper around the repository function, and has no state mapper, so I didn't write tests for it because they would either be trivial or testing something that is already covered by the other ViewModels' tests.

+### External tools
+`sad_hockey_player.png` was generated using ChatGPT.

+`nyr_loader.xml` was not created using external tools - it is a modification of a loading indicator I made for the latest version of Luna (in the shape of a crescent moon).
+It's just an animated vector drawable where the path stroke is trimmed at certain keyframes to create the loading effect.